Ready for some fun facts about Namibia? Some are surprising, others are intriging, but all of them are super interesting!

 #7 Namibia has 19 national parks, which cover about 38% of the national territory.

-#9 The welwitschia is a plant endemic to the Namib desert, thus only existing in Namibia and Angola.
+#9 The Welwitschia is a plant endemic to the Namib Desert, thus only existing in Namibia and Angola.
 They are one of the Symbols of Namibia.
 The largest welwitschias may live up to 2500 years.

 #11 The Herero and Namaqua genocide is considered the first genocide of the 20th century.
-Between 1904 and 1908 the ruling German Empire waged a campaign of ethnic extermination and collective punishment against Herero (Ovaherero), the Nama, and the San
+Between 1904 and 1908, the ruling German Empire waged a campaign of ethnic extermination and collective punishment against Herero (Ovaherero), the Nama, and the San

 #12 After WWI, Namibia became a protectorate of South Africa.